 Carry a cell phone and have your kids carry one too.

 I know I never leave my home without a cell phone, but if you’re kids are old enough to be responsible for one, you might consider either giving them one of their own, or purchasing an inexpensive, prepaid phone for any emergencies.
-Program important numbers inside their phones ahead of time and instruct them to use them if they ever get lost or find themselves in danger.
+Program important numbers inside their phones ahead of time for them to use if lost or in danger.

 Be Fire Safe